MCHS Student Handbook

 This program is designed to keep students in school, off the streets, promote acceptable behavior and keep students paced with their regular classes as a result of suspension.
 All students enrolled in grades 5 through 12 must attend ISS when assigned or be referred to the Child Welfare and Attendance Supervisor.
 Students assigned to ISS must report to the ISS facility at Morgan City Junior High School by 7:15 AM.
 The student must be signed in and out of the program by a parent/guardian.

-Out-of-school suspension Is utilized by the administration for severe infractions or when extenuating circumstances exist.
+- Is utilized by the administration for severe infractions or when extenuating circumstances exist.

 NOTE TO ALL SUSPENDED STUDENTS (IN SCHOOL, OUT OF SCHOOL and Assigned to the Alternative School.)